Code-Institute-Submissions/cammegh-site/README.md

 **Contact Info** - standard affair of phone numbers and emails for both Sales and Support staff, and Google Maps image/API to show where the company is located for those who want to visit. *I later decided to add opening hours to this page.*

-**Clients** - this is the one page that was not defined.
+**Gallery** - this is the one page that was not defined.
 Most competitors sites have something similar ([TCS John Huxley](https://www.tcsjohnhuxley.com/) have a scrollbar with links to various casinos they provide for, [Martin Williams](https://www.mwce.co.uk/clients/) have a page that lists countries and customers together), whilst the original Cammegh website has a [Testimonials page](http://www.cammegh.com/testimonial.php)).
-As such this page was not defined almost until the completion of the rest of the website.
+As such this page was not defined at all.
+I felt it made more sense to have a Gallery page that was an upgrade over the existing one on the Cammegh website than a whole page dedicated to who Cammegh sell to.

 ## Features